 The 50/50/50 Concours Competition is for all younger enthusiasts who are not necessarily members of a car club.
 You do not have to have a club membership to enter.
-This competition is all about encouraging you to have a go at showing your pride and joy and is targeting our younger petrol heads with any under 50 year old car!
-The event is all about the state of cleanliness of your car.
+This competition is all about encouraging you to have a go at showing your pride and joy and is targeting our younger petrol heads with any under 50 year old car.
+The event is all about the state of cleanliness and condition of your car.
 Originality or authenticity and the underside of your car will not be judged.
 Click here to see the Rules and Judging sheets for the areas that will be inspected and scored.

 We have Obsessive Car Detailing (OCD) as the sponsor for this new event who are providing some great detailing package prizes for the 1st, 2nd and 3rd place winners, so go ahead and book your place in then 50/50/50 TODAY!.
 Click here for the entry form.
 BEST CLUB DISPLAY AWARD 2022

-Every year, our show is a great celebration of classic motoring.
+Every year, our show is a great celebration of classic motoring from around the world.
 And so what could be more appropriate than the theme for this year’s Classic Cover Insurance Best Club Display, than . . .